Top industry 4.0 trends in manufacturing industry - 2021

-Due to dynamic change in economic, radical and marketing factors across the universe, manufacturing industry is also changing.
+Due to dynamic changes in economic, radical, and marketing factors across the universe, the manufacturing industry is also changing.
 A signification revolution is happening in this industry, and the name of this revolution is Industry 4.0

 What is Industry 4.0?